empressofflowers/ny_public_library_digital_collections/README.md

 # NyPublicLibraryDigitalCollectionsCli

 This CLI scrapes the New York Public Library: Digital Collections, Poster Collection, lists all of the collections and the posters associated with each.
-You can view the posters the collection by following the link in your browser.
+You can view the posters in each collection by following the link in your browser.

 ## Installation